 You are sharing a unique, challenging, potentially transforming experience.
 Together, you will create stories that you can share for years to come.
 Traveling creates memories even if your children are too young to remember.
 As your kids get older, they will look at the pictures and hear the stories and incorporate these images and experiences into their memories.
 Again, this is not really based on actual neurological research, but I’m pretty sure that’s the way it works.
-My 2-year-old can tell you a lot about their first trip to Belize, which they took at the age of 7 months.
+My kids can tell you a lot about their first trip to Belize, which they took at the age of 7 months.
 Maybe they don’t remember it, but they have seen so many pictures and heard so many stories that they know it.

 (8) Kids offer their parents a special perspective on the destination.